justkabin/simple-post-views-counter/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will enable you to display how many times a post has been viewed.
-Very simple plugin.
-Works on posts and pages.
+The hits/views are displayed in the posts entry meta.
+Please refer to the included readme file for proper install instructions and use.

 == Description ==